doublekhaled/data-visualization-python/README.md

-# Data Visualization Foundations with Python
+# Data Visualization & Machine Learning Foundations with Python

-## Overview
+## Project Overview

-This project was completed as part of the Artificial Intelligence Internship Program at Sohail Smart Solutions.
+This repository documents my progress through the AI Foundation Internship Program at Sohail Smart Solutions.

+The project evolved across multiple stages:

+* Python Programming Fundamentals
+* Student Management System Development
+* Data Analysis with pandas
+* Data Cleaning & Transformation
+* Data Visualization with matplotlib
+* Introduction to Machine Learning using scikit-learn

-The objective of this assignment was to learn the fundamentals of data visualization using Python and matplotlib.
-Visualizations help transform raw data into meaningful insights that are easier to understand, analyze, and communicate.
+The objective was to understand the complete workflow of working with data, from collection and cleaning to visualization and prediction.

-Using a cleaned student dataset, three different chart types were created to explore student performance and identify patterns within the data.

----

-## Learning Objectives

-This project focused on:

-* Understanding data visualization fundamentals
-* Learning matplotlib basics
-* Creating professional charts
-* Understanding chart selection
-* Communicating insights through visual analysis
-* Interpreting data effectively

 ---